Programming procedure:

 Remember, if the opti is never sending the signal to the PCM, the PCM will never send a signal to fire the coil or generate any injector pulses.

-this diagram for 94-95s.
+Here is some testing you can do.
+Refer to this diagram for 94-95s.
 93 and 96-97 ignition system diagrams are slightly different overall, but the ICM connector is the same.
 Note: Pay attention to the fact that the diagram may show A-B-C-D out of order for ease of diagramming.
 They are actually in proper order on the physical connector.
 The connector has the letters embossed on it, so make sure you are testing the correct one.

 Disconnect the ICM connector.
 Leave coil connected (important).